 Something about the answer he received chilled the blue-haired man to the core.

-"Exactly"
+"Exactly."

 Chapter 29

 Predictably, Redflare couldn't sleep.
 He dozed on and off for about four hours, but despite his mental and physical weariness alike, slumber was never able to take a firm hold.
 Giving it up as a lost cause, he slipped out of bed, tiptoed past the sleeping Dace, who was crashed out on the bedroom's couch, and went out into the main living room.